** Story updated for 2022 **

 “In March and April, we’ll see the males and the females that didn’t give birth to a calf,” explains Parsons.
-“In May and June, we’ll see the mother Gray whales with their new calves swim by.”
+“In May and June, we’ll see the mother gray whales with their new calves swim by.”

 “When I’m looking for whales, I first watch for spouts,” says Parsons.
 “This is when the whale comes up to breathe.
-Typically, a Gray whale will spout about three or four times every five minutes, so I just slowly scan the water with my eyes.
+Typically, a gray whale will spout about three or four times every five minutes, so I just slowly scan the water with my eyes.
 When I see something that looks like it was a spout, then I’ll use binoculars or a camera that can zoom in to try and get a better look.”

 “I highly recommend binoculars for whale watching, as they can get you much closer to these whales, and you’ll be able to see much more of the animal,” advises Parsons.

 “The weather and ocean conditions are the most important thing to pay attention to when whale watching,” explains Parsons.
 “If the weather report calls for rain and wind, the chances of you seeing whales is much lower.
-If the weather at the coast is clear skies and calm seas, you possibly could see dozens of whales in just an hour!”
+If the weather at the Coast is clear skies and calm seas, you possibly could see dozens of whales in just an hour!”

-Parsons also recommends whale watching in the morning.
+Parsons recommends whale watching in the morning.
 The ocean tends to be calmer with less wind and sun glare on the water.